macbookandrew/cf7-google-analytics/README.md

     1. Choose the “Event” radio button and click “Continue”
 1. Set the Goal details
     1. Set “Category Equals to Contact Form”
-    1. Set “Action Equals to Sent”
+    1. Set “Action Equals to ” and  enter the event you wish to track (see above for a list of events)
     1. Optionally add a label if you want to define a goal for one specific form
     1. Click the “Save” button

 ## Changelog ##

+### 1.7.0 ###
+- Add support for all CF7 DOM events.
+Please [see this note for more detail](https://github.com/macbookandrew/cf7-google-analytics#what-events-will-be-shown).

 ### 1.6.1 ###
 - Add support for PHP < 5.3

 ### 1.6.0 ###
 - Add support for Google Tag Manager

 ### 1.5.0 ###
 - Add support for sending the Contact Form 7 form name instead of just the form ID

 ### 1.4.1 ###
 - Update suppoprt for gtag.js custom events

 ### 1.4.0 ###
 - Add support for the Global Site Tag (gtag.js)

 ### 1.3.0 ###
 - Update to use new DOM events in Contact Form 7 v4.8

 ### 1.2.2 ###
 - Fix JS issue if `ga` is undefined

 ### 1.2.1 ###
 - Fix PHP undefined index issue

 ### 1.2 ###
 - Fix issue where any manually-specified items were being deleted

 ### 1.1 ###
 - Add support for Google Analytics by Yoast

 ### 1.0 ###
 - First stable version